I will NEVER eat an Impossible Burger. With good reason! Read on to see why

 Basically, vegan doesn’t always mean healthy – and biotech meats are just another form of vegan junk food that could potentially do some serious damage to your body.

-The biggest potential harm could come from what’s called heme, a genetically modified protein used by Impossible Foods and others that imitates the beefy taste and bloody colour of real meat.
-The company has claimed that an independent panel of ‘food experts’ found heme to be safe, but since this is a relatively new compound, no one can say with any certainty what the long-term health effects of consuming it could be.
+The biggest potential harm could come from what’s called heme.
+Heme exists in nature, and is: a substance precursive to hemoglobin, which is necessary to bind oxygen in the bloodstream.
+However, the type used by the Impossible Burger is a highly genetically modified version.
+It was created specifically to imitate the beefy taste and bloody colour of real meat.
+The company has claimed that an independent panel of ‘food experts’ found their version of heme to be safe, but since this is a relatively new compound, no one can say with any certainty what the long-term health effects of consuming it could be.